zulufoxtrot/peerberry-robo-investor/README.md

 # peerberry-robo-investor
-Invests automaticall on the Peerberry crowdlending platform
+Invests automatically on the Peerberry crowdlending platform